Beyond the Bite: The Untold Story of the Apple Logo Design

 - Embrace Brutal Simplification.
 The journey from the Newton Crest to today’s flat icon is a relentless process of removing everything non-essential.
 When in doubt, simplify.

 - Function over cleverness.
 A logo that works at every size is infinitely more valuable than one with a clever backstory that no one gets.
-Ensure your logo is functional before you worry about it being poetic.
+Ensure your logo is functional before you worry about its poetry.

 - Your Logo Must Serve Your Strategy.
 The rainbow advertised a feature.
 The monochrome signalled a corporate rebirth.
 The flat logo represents ultimate versatility.
 Your logo should reflect where your business is going, not just where it has been.